PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 | --- | --- |
 | 64 | Unknown |
 | | Payload |

+## Protocol Description
+The eagle protocol is surprisingly simple.
+After the client has received the notification event from the NEX server, the following happens:
+1. The client establishes a connection with the eagle server.
+2. The server sends an Accepted packet to the client.
+3. The client sends a Login Request packet to the server for login phase 0.
+4. The client sends one or more Login Request packets to the server for login phase 1.
+5. The server sends a Login Result packet to the client.
+6. The client sends a Client Ready packet to the server.

+Now, the client and server start exchanging RPC packets.
+If the client sends an RPC packet to the server, the server simply forwards it to the nodes that are specified in the packet header.

 ## Library Versions
 The eagle library was rewritten almost completely between Tetris 99 and Super Mario Bros 35.